Waist beads: Ghanaian culture

+Egyptian

+Waist beads in Egypt dates back to 3200 BC and was worn by both men and women, though predominantly women.
+These waist beads were made of gold, gemstones, shells, glass, metal, and sometimes bells post-menstruation.
+These beads served as status symbols, celebrations of the female form, protection against negative energy, promotion of spiritual wellbeing, fertility, female sexual maturity and rites of passage, and personal fashion and adornment.
+While associated with women, some male mummies have been found wearing girdles/waist beads.

+Nowadays, waist beads are worn for fashion purposes or as raqs baladi (bellydancing) belts, known as hezam raqs.

+Beaded belts and strands of beads worn around the hips (often in a netted pattern) have also been used in Egyptian zar, sometimes with bead fringe attached.
+The bead colors on these sometimes corresponded to specific spirits, and these beads were sometimes a part of sets that included necklaces, headdresses, caps, and ceremonial sticks.
+These beaded items are only worn durng ceremonies, unlike other zar jewelry that is worn all the time.

 Igbo

 The use of waist beads in Igbo culture dates back to 500 BC and has been worn by both men and women across all social classes.
 Waist beads, known as Mgbájí in Igbo language, are commonly used during festivities and traditional ceremonies, and are popular among young girls and married women.
 They are usually made with materials such as copper, coral, beads, and stones, and held together with string or wire.
 More than one string is usually worn at a time.
 Although nowadays waist beads are mostly worn only for traditional Igbo ceremonies such as Igba nkwu (traditional marriage), it is still possible to find these waist beads in the homes of some elderly Igbo women.
 Traditionally, Mgbájí is one of the essential items a groom must present to his bride, as the bride's wedding attire is incomplete without them.
 Additionally, the beads were pleasing to watch as the bride danced towards her new husband.
 Waist beads in Igbo culture symbolize wealth, fertility, and femininity.